Indian farmers trim gold purchases, threatening rebound in global prices

 At the same time, prices of almost all farm commodities have dropped, a global trend made worse by India’s increasingly uncompetitive farm exports.

 “Farmers have little disposable income this year.
-They are either avoiding buying or making smaller purchases,” says Ashish Kothari, a jeweler based in Ahmednagar who caters to farmers.
+They are either avoiding buying or making smaller purchases,” says Ashish Kothari, a jeweller based in Ahmednagar who caters to farmers.

 Government efforts to cut India’s current account deficit have also hurt gold demand, with New Delhi seeking to curb import and consumption of gold.